-There are several reasons for the momentum in responsible investment in private equity in recent years.
-First, Limited Partners (LPs) are asking General Partners (GPs) to integrate environmental, social and governance (ESG) issues.
-Second, due to regulatory changes, the economic downturn and public scrutiny, the industry is under pressure to demonstrate that it is a responsible member of society in order to gain access to capital markets.
-Third, there is a renewed focus on adding value to portfolio companies and ESG integration is a key way to do this.
+There are several reasons for the recent momentum in responsible investment within private equity.
+Firstly, Limited Partners (LPs) are asking General Partners (GPs) to integrate environmental, social and governance (ESG) issues.
+Secondly, due to regulatory changes, the economic downturn and public scrutiny, the industry is under pressure to demonstrate that it is a responsible member of society in order to gain access to capital markets.
+Thirdly, there is a renewed focus on adding value to portfolio companies and ESG integration is a key way to do this.

 While there is momentum for responsible investment in private equity, LPs and GPs face a number of issues and challenges.
 How can LPs and GPs effectively engage with one another?
-How do you systematise ESG integration into the investment analysis and decision-making and ownership activities?
+How do you develop processes for ESG integration into the investment analysis and decision-making and ownership activities?
 What is the value of ESG integration?

 About the work stream